Table of Contents

 How do AI solutions enhance monitoring in parking facilities?

 AI solutions supplement passive monitoring with active analysis.
 Instead of requiring a guard to watch every screen, AI analyzes feeds for specific events—such as a person entering a no-go zone or a vehicle parked in a fire lane.
-This helps minimize nuisance alarms by adding context and helps security teams focus on higher-confidence incidents.
+This minimizes nuisance alarms by adding context and helps security teams focus on higher-confidence incidents.

 What are the compliance requirements for parking lot security systems?